-Our cancer-related research programs include the areas of gene-modified cell therapies in hematological and solid tumor cancers, personalized cancer vaccines, host cellular, and molecular defense systems, cancer-specific immunogenicity, and the mechanisms of activation, inhibition, and cross-communication of innate and adaptive immune system in cancer.
+Our cancer-related research programs include gene-modified cell therapies in hematological and solid tumor cancers, personalized cancer vaccines, host cellular and molecular defense systems, cancer-specific immunogenicity and the mechanisms of activation, inhibition, and cross-communication of innate and adaptive immune systems in cancer.

-The most common primary central nervous system (CNS) are malignant gliomas.
-A primary CNS tumor is often described with its grade: as low grade or high grade.
-A low-grade tumor is a slow-growing tumor, however, it can turn into a high-grade tumor in time.
+Most common primary central nervous system (CNS) malignancies are gliomas.
+A primary CNS tumor is often graded as either low grade or high grade.
+A low-grade tumor is a slow-growing tumor, which can later become a high-grade tumor.
 A high-grade tumor is usually a fast-growing tumor.
-CNS tumors are usually particularly challenging because most of the time their location or their structure makes them impossible to remove surgically.
+CNS tumors are often particularly challenging to treat, because their structure and/or location makes them impossible to surgically remove.

-We focus on new strategies to reprogram the immune system to try to overcome cancer’s immune evasive or immune-regulatory mechanisms in the nervous system.
+Seraph Research Institute focuses on new strategies designed to reprogram the immune system to overcome the cancer’s immune evasive or immune-regulatory mechanisms in the nervous system.
 We also study the potential immunotherapy (graft-versus-tumor effect) properties of allogeneic bone marrow transplant and gene-modified autologous bone marrow transplant in carefully designed pre-clinical experiments to explore the clinical potential of bone marrow transplants in CNS malignancies.

-Hematologic cancers are cancers that occur in the immune system cells or in blood-forming organs like bone marrow and lymph nodes.
-Seraph Research focuses on harnessing the knowledge, experience, and efficacy of the existing standard treatment models like stem cell transplantation combined with novel methods like gene therapies to transform the existing standard of care into a more evolved, less toxic version of itself.
+Hematologic cancers are the cancers that occur in the immune system cells or in blood-forming organs, like bone marrow and lymph nodes.
+Seraph Research Institute focuses on harnessing the knowledge, experience and efficacy of the existing standard treatment models – such as stem cell transplantation combined with novel methods like gene therapies – to transform the existing standard of care to a more evolved, less toxic version of itself.